awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-console.md

 ## Downloading Events<a name="downloading-events"></a>

 You can download recorded event history as a file in CSV or JSON format\.
 Use filters and time ranges to reduce the size of the file you download\.
-For more information about which events are recorded, see [Services Supported by CloudTrail Event History](view-cloudtrail-events-supported-services.md) and [Resource Types Supported by CloudTrail Event History](view-cloudtrail-events-supported-resource-types.md)\.

 **Note**
 CloudTrail event history files are data files that contain information \(such as resource names\) that can be configured by individual users\.
 Some data can potentially be interpreted as commands in programs used to read and analyze this data \(CSV injection\)\.
 For example, when CloudTrail events are exported to CSV and imported to a spreadsheet program, that program might warn you about security concerns\.
 You should choose to disable this content to keep your system secure\.
 Always disable links or macros from downloaded event history files\.